-- Pressure rating is usually a measure of how much pressure a tube can withstand at 75˚ F.
+- Pressure rating is usually a measure of how much pressure a tube can withstand at 75degrees Fahrenheit.

-- Color.
-Available in a wide variety of colors to blend in with the background.
+- Color: Vinyl tubing is available in a wide variety of colors to blend in with the background.

-- Antistatic.
-Prevents buildup of static electricity that might interfere with substances passing through.
+- Antistatic: These types prevent buildup of static electricity that might interfere with substances passing through.

-- Flexibility.
-May contain pleats or corrugations that allow it to expand or contract.
+- Flexibility: This kind may contain pleats or corrugations that allow it to expand or contract.

-- Explosion Protection.
-Certified by the Underwriter’s Laboratories (UL) to withstand internal explosions when transporting volatile chemicals.
+- Explosion protection: This is certified by the Underwriter’s Laboratories (UL) to withstand internal explosions when transporting volatile chemicals.

 - Spark resistance: Designed to withstand electrical discharges or sparks.